nic-dgl104-winter-2024/rrj-mijuanmontalvo/README.md

 **What is the hardest/most challenging thing you had to do this week for DGL 104?
 How did you overcome this challenge?**

-The most difficult thing was finding a problem in the external and internal repositories that I could support with my level of knowledge, taking into account that I have never performed tasks similar to these.
+The most difficult thing was finding a issue in the external and internal repositories that I could support with my level of knowledge, taking into account that I have never performed tasks similar to these.
 The way to overcome this problem was to review as much information as possible related to the issues.